Save up to 25%… Shop Our Birthday Sale Now!

 Mushroom Hyphae

-This part of a mushroom begins to develop when a spore is carried to the fertile ground where it can germinate and shoot out tiny, filamentous hyphae strands (1,2).
+The smaller, individual branching units that make mycelium are called hyphae.
+This part of a mushroom develops when a spore is carried to the fertile ground, where it can germinate and shoot out tiny, filamentous hyphae strands [1] [2].

-Medicinal Parts of Mushrooms
+Beneficial Parts of Mushrooms

-Medicinal mushrooms such as reishi, lion’s mane, cordyceps, turkey tail, and chaga contain a variety of nutrients and compounds that can be beneficial in supporting your health.
-Most of their key medicinal benefits come from their polysaccharide content, particularly beta-glucans.
-Studies show that beta-glucans can help balance your body’s immune response, support healthy blood sugar levels, and balance energy levels (8,9).
+Functional mushrooms such as reishi, lion’s mane, cordyceps, turkey tail, and chaga contain various nutrients and compounds that can be beneficial in supporting your health.
+Most of their key health benefits come from their polysaccharide content, particularly beta-glucans

 Beta-Glucans in Mushrooms Versus Mycelium

-However, data suggests that the abundance of beta-glucans is not the same throughout all these different stages and parts of these fungi.
-One study showed that the shiitake mushroom can have up to about twice as many beta-glucans as the mycelium (10).
-What was also interesting in this study, is that the cap and stem of the mushroom contain different levels of beta-glucans.
+One study showed that the shiitake mushroom (fruiting body) can have up to about twice as many beta-glucans as its mycelium [10].
+It was also discovered that the cap and stem of the mushroom contained different levels of beta-glucans.

 Percentage of Beta-Glucans in Cordyceps Mushroom VS Mycelium